aodh66/bs-utility/README.md

 ## Installation
 For normal people, you can just download the packaged and ready to go files [from here](https://www.mediafire.com/file/2mvd1n7zok0ss24/Backup_%2526_Save_Utility.7z/file) (give me a shout if the link has died and I can replace it).
 Unzip the folder with 7zip, place it wherever you want, and launch bs-utility.exe.

 If you want to compile it yourself you can clone this repo, open in your code editor of choice if you want to look at anything, `npm i` in your terminal as usual to get the packages, and then use `npm run make` to build to the \out folder.
 If you want a version with all of my testing notes removed, that exists in the 'staging' branch.
-NOTE: If you do this and compile yourself, you will need to make a folder called 'profiles' in the same directory as bs-utility.exe so it has somewhere to save your profiles to, an well as transferring over the icons folder.
+NOTE: If you do this and compile yourself, you will need to make a folder called 'profiles' in the same directory as bs-utility.exe so it has somewhere to save your profiles to, as well as transferring over the icons folder.

 ## Usage Instructions
 There are multiple functions that the utility can perform.
 Rolling Backups, Snapshots (A single instance of a backup) and Profile saving.